ippontech/blog-usa/posts/modernize-your-website-while-cutting-costs-using-jamstack.md

 image: https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2021/01/stargate-main.png
 ---

-I was approached a few months into the pandemic by my parents' church asking if I would be able to update their website to make it modern.
-With everyone in lockdown and having restrictions on gatherings the church had started to rely more on live streams and posting their sermons on the website.
-This means their website was getting more traffic and it was being brought up by members that it was not a particularly good experience.
+A few months into the pandemic, my parents' church approached me to modernize their website.
+With lockdown and restrictions on gatherings, the church had started relying more on live streams and posting sermons on their website.
+Consequently, the website was getting more traffic and increased attention.
+Members noted that the user experience was not particularly good.

-In this blog post I will walk through the steps I took and some of my decision making on converting the outdated [Wordpress](https://wordpress.com/) website to a [Jamstack](https://jamstack.org/) powered website that is modern, responsive, and best of all free!
+In this blog post I will walk through the steps that I took and some of the decisions I made while converting the outdated [Wordpress](https://wordpress.com/) website to a [Jamstack](https://jamstack.org/) powered website that is modern, responsive, and best of all free!

-Since this was something I was doing as a favor I took the opportunity to make it a learning experience and use some services and frameworks that were newer to me and have fun with it.
+Since this was a project aimed at improving the current experience without a lot of restrictions, I decided to have fun with it and took this as a learning opportunity to use some services and technologies that were newer to me.

 # Technologies Used